shawn-dm/guixian.github.io/_pages/about.md

 # 💬 Serives

-- Serving as a PC or reviewer for conferences and journals such as KDD, AAAI, ACM MM, TKDD, DASFAA, PAKDD, Neurocomputing, and others.
+- Serving as a PC or reviewer for conferences and journals such as KDD, AAAI, ACM MM, DASFAA, PAKDD, TKDD, and others.
+- Hosting the Postgraduate Research & Practice Innovation Program of Jiangsu Province, the Fundamental Research Funds for the Central Universities: *Research on causal debiasing algorithm for recommender system based on graph learning*.
-- Hosting the Innovation Project of Guangxi Graduate Education in 2022: *Rumour detection based on knowledge graph and contrastive learning*.
+- Hosting the Innovation Project of Guangxi Graduate Education: *Rumour detection based on knowledge graph and contrastive learning*.

 # 💻 Internships
-- *I'm looking for a summer research internship.*
+- *I'm looking for a research internship.*